 Troubleshooting Google Rank Loss

 You've had a great run.
 You've climbed and clawed your pages through the trenches of Google's page ranks and even dominated the primary keywords for 6-12 months.
-Your business has broken records month over month, and things could not be any better!
-Then tragedy hits; your number one spot is gone, your organic traffic and revenue are hemorrhaging each day, and all of your gains you've made until now vanish.
+Your business has broken records month over month, awarded multiple SERP Feature snippets appended to your content and things could not be any better!
+Then tragedy hits; your number one spot is gone, SERP features are disappearing and your organic traffic and revenue are hemorrhaging each day, and all of the gains you've made until now vanish.
 You panic; you're stuck wondering what happened.

 Did I do something wrong?